Fabien Barthez: Manchester United

 As a result of Barthez's success in the World Cup and the Euros, he caught the attention of Manchester United manager Sir Alex Ferguson, who was searching for a star goalkeeper to replace the recently departed Peter Schmeichel, as Ferguson did not think that the previous season's goalkeeper, Mark Bosnich, was a long-term replacement.
 Barthez joined United for £7.8 million in 2000.
 He was later reunited with national teammate Laurent Blanc, who joined United in 2001.
 The Barthez–Blanc head-kissing ritual was performed at the start of Champions League matches.

-Well known for being eccentric, Barthez started out well for Manchester United.
-His first season was a triumph as he answered all the questions about how he would handle rainy Manchester compared to sunny Monaco.
-Barthez performed brilliantly throughout the season and became a crowd favourite.
-The fans loved his eccentric behaviour, his taunting dribbles and step-overs past opposing strikers, and most importantly, his remarkable reaction saves.
+Known eccentric, Barthez started out well for Manchester United.
+In his first season he answered all the questions about how he would handle rainy Manchester compared to sunny Monaco.
+Barthez quickly became a crowd favourite.
+The fans loved his eccentric behaviour, his taunting dribbles and step-overs past opposing strikers, and his reaction saves.
 Very often, it was critical saves that kept United from defeat or dropping valuable points, helping United to the 2000–01 FA Premier League title, their third in a row.

 A memorable incident happened when Manchester United faced Leeds United in March 2001.
 After dropping a cross from Robbie Keane, Barthez deliberately kicked out with his foot at Ian Harte, who fell to the ground on the edge of six yard box, and the referee awarded a penalty to Leeds.
 Harte stepped up but Barthez made a low, one-handed save to his right.
 The only blemish in his first season was his failed attempt at "psyching out" West Ham United's Paolo Di Canio in the FA Cup Fourth Round; Di Canio beat the offside trap, while Barthez stood still with his hand up expecting the referee to blow his whistle, or Di Canio to stop.
 Di Canio continued and scored the only goal of the game, and later said it was "better to score and then see whether the goalkeeper is right or wrong".